Off-Campus Work-Study Policies and Procedures

 If You Have Previously Hired BU Work-Study Students

-Supervisors who have hired Boston University Work-Study students within the past two years are sent an job posting request email prior to the publication of each job directory (spring, summer, and fall).
+Supervisors who have hired Boston University Work-Study students within the past two years are sent a job posting request email prior to the publication of each job directory (spring, summer, and fall).
 To list a position in our job directory, simply reply to this email with your request and the job number(s) you wish to post.

-If the job you wish to list is a new Work-Study job, submit a job description to BU Work-Study either by e-mail or by fax (617-353-9200).
+If the job you wish to list is a new Work-Study job, submit a job description to BU Work-Study either by email or by fax (617-353-9200).
 Include supervisor contact information, job location, and pay rate.
 If the job description meets University and Federal Work-Study guidelines, we will list your position in the current or upcoming Work-Study job directory.

 If You Have Not Previously Hired BU Work-Study Students

-Prospective supervisors should submit a job description to BU Work-Study either by e-mail or fax (617-353-9200).
+Prospective supervisors should submit a job description to BU Work-Study either by email or fax (617-353-9200).
 The job description should include the supervisor contact information, job location, and pay rate.

 If the job description meets University and Federal Work-Study guidelines, we will store your job electronically and make it available to Work-Study students seeking specific types of off-campus Work-Study employment.

 A Work Agreement Contract with a new agency will be established only when Work-Study receives an Off-Campus Authorization Request form that reflects a specific BU Work-Study student’s intent to work at that agency.
+This form can be found here.

 Hiring a Boston University Work-Study Student